 One of the most renowned peaks of South India is the Anamudi Peak.
 It is part of the Western Ghats ranges and stands at a majestic height of 8,842 feet.
 It is also the highest peak of the Western Ghats.
 In addition, the Anamudi Peak is said to resemble the shape of an elephant's forehead, hence the name ‘Anamudi'.
 This peak is situated near the town of Munnar in Kerala.

 8. Dodda Betta, Tamil Nadu

 Located in Tamil Nadu, Dodda Betta is a part of the Nilgiri Hills.
 The literal meaning of Dodda Betta translates to ‘Big Mountain', due to its vastness.

-This peak is 8,652 feet in height, proving to be one of the best locations for travelers to revel at.
-As this peak is situated at Ooty, which is a hill station, visitors can have the benefit of traveling to both locations.
+This peak is 8,652 feet in height, proving to be one of the best locations for travellers to revel at.
+As this peak is situated at Ooty, which is a hill station, visitors can have the benefit of travelling to both locations.

 So get your backpacks ready and be all set to climb these mighty peaks of India.
-Whether you are a passionate traveler or an adventure lover, these peaks will not disappoint you!
+Whether you are a passionate traveller or an adventure lover, these peaks will not disappoint you!